About Friends of the Mustangs

 Marty Felix, one of the founding members, shares stories about the horses and range.
 If you are interested in the history of the Little Book Cliff horses, click HERE to read what we have so far, and stay tuned for updated versions.

 Our dues are reasonable; single membership is $10 a year and family membership is only $15 a year.
-You will receive a monthly newsletter with loads of information about the horses, range, and activities.
+You will receive a monthly newsletter with stories and information about the horses, range, and activities.
 We have workdays to improve/repair conditions on the range to help the horses.
 We have an annual picnic, BBQ on the range, and Christmas party.
 We have monthly meetings that often include detailed information on horses such as colors, markings, naming foals, caring for horses, and interesting details of the different areas of the range.
 Click HERE to download a membership form.
 We would love to have you!

 "The mission of the organization is to promote the welfare and awareness of mustangs in particular, and to assist the Bureau of Land Management in the maintenance and protection of mustangs, including the Little Book Cliffs Wild Horse Herd and Range."